Kewsco/Snooker_Matches/README.md

 # Snooker_Matches
 A python console application that retrieves Snooker matches that will be played on that day.

-I created this application so I dont have to manually check what games each day.
+I created this console application as I was learning Python, and as a snooker fan I didn't want to be manually checking what games are on each day.

 ---

 The database being used in this project is hosted locally on my machine and stores all of the players details.
 This information could have been stored in a simpler manner, however I was messing around with Microsoft SQL Server Management Studio at the time so I just used that.